Reihaneh-Karimi/Reihaneh-Karimi.github.io/index.md

   </div>
 </div>
 <br>
 I am an aspiring research student in astrophysics with a background in observational and computational astronomy.
-My research interests span exoplanet studies, galaxy evolution, and AGN feedback, with a particular focus on data analysis and simulation-based investigations.
+My research interests span exoplanet studies, galaxy evolution, and AGN feedback, with a particular focus on data analysis.

 I have gained hands-on experience in radio astronomy and hyperspectral imaging data analysis.
 Additionally, I have used artificial neural networks for redshift estimation of galaxies as a part of my bachelor's project.